soaringjerry/Synap/docs/development.md

 - Views (`ItemsView`, `SettingsView`, `ShareView`) consume the shared hooks; keep their local state minimal and domain-specific.
 - Shared presets/utilities (e.g. Likert defaults) live beside the feature in `constants.ts` to avoid leaking business rules into global helpers.
 - Run `npm run typecheck` and `npm run build` before committing frontend refactors to catch regressions early.

+## Service layer guidelines

+- **Services** (`internal/services/`) own business rules.
+They should accept simple structs, return pure Go results, and depend only on store interfaces.
+Avoid importing `net/http` or other transport-specific packages inside services.
+- **Store interfaces** live next to the service and describe the persistence operations the service requires (e.g., `ScaleStore`, `BulkResponseStore`).
+These interfaces keep the service decoupled from SQLite and simplify testing with fakes.
+- **Adapters** in `internal/api/` implement the store interfaces by delegating to the concrete repositories in `internal/db/sqlite_store.go` (which are backed by `sqlc`-generated queries).
+- When adding a new feature:
+  1. Model the domain behaviour in a new or existing service.
+Add/extend the store interface as needed.
+  2. Update the SQLite store to implement the interface (or create a dedicated repository function).
+  3. Expose the behaviour via the API router by validating the HTTP request, calling the service, and mapping service errors to HTTP responses.
+  4. Add unit tests at the service level and, when appropriate, integration tests under `tests/integration/`.
+- Keep complex orchestration in services; routers should remain thin controllers that translate HTTP ↔ domain.

 ## Commits & PRs
 - Conventional Commits; small, focused PRs with screenshots for UI